musicmage4114/esi/docs/FittingsApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
-  fitting: SwaggerClient::PostCharactersCharacterIdFittingsFitting.new, # PostCharactersCharacterIdFittingsFitting | Details about the new fitting
+  fitting: SwaggerClient::NewFitting.new, # NewFitting | Details about the new fitting
   token: "token_example", # String | Access token to use, if preferred over a header
   user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
   x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent